 Inventory.
 EFAA maintains inventories of food and bus passes for distribution to clients.
-Used furniture was inventoried through June 30, 2016, but the program was discontinued in 2017.
 Food inventories are weighed when purchased or donated.
-During the years ended June 30, 2017 and 2016, an average price per pound of \$1.67 and \$1.72, respectively, was used to value food received and distributed to clients, and to value inventory on hand at year end.
-All furniture inventory had been donated and was carried at estimated market value at the date of donation using the specific identification method.
-All other inventories are stated at the lower of cost (first-in, first-out method) or market.
+During the years ended June 30, 2018 and 2017, an average price per pound of \$1.73 and \$1.67, respectively, was used to value food received and distributed to clients, and to value inventory on hand at year end.
+All inventories are stated at the lower of cost (first-in, first-out method) or market.